HLTech/vaunt/README.md

 A contract contains:
 * Provider's JMS destination type: topic/queue/temporary queue
 * Provider's JMS destination name (omitted in case of temporary queues)
+* Message id (by default name of the class representing message, can be customized)
 * JSON schema of a message exchanged between consumer and provider

 Capabilities of a provider should contain the contract.